-Details below are given to businesses to help them choose a cause for their donation.
+Details below are given to businesses in order to help them choose a cause for their donation.
 Excerpt from blog by Abby Quillen.
 With more than 1 million non-profit foundations and charities in the U.S., it may be daunting to decide on a cause to support.
-Paradoxically, the more choices available, the harder it is to make a … Continue reading Help a Donor Choose your Cause
+Paradoxically, the more choices available, the harder it is to … Continue reading Help a Donor Choose your Cause

 Claire Windsor volunteers with the Heart Start Foundation (“HSF”) and has helped them retain 69% of their donors because of a donor-recognition program they now implement.
 21% of donors say they never receive a thank you note.
 It’s the first step.
 A thank you lets a person know their donation was received.
 A simple thank … Continue reading Coordinating a Process to Recognize Donors